jbaggs/tld-data/README.rst

 with domain-tld_, in support of the anomalous-dns domain query module.
 It is synced with changes to Mozilla's Public Suffix List.

-**NOTE:** As of 2022/01/25, support has been added for 5th level TLDs.
-In making this transition, it was noted that adding a 5th level to tld-data.zeek would break domain-tld_ if it was not updated at the same time.
-This has been corrected in the latest version of domain-tld_, and will not be an issue in future versions.

-As of 2022/06/13, tld-data.zeek is the correct version.
-**tld-data-legacy.zeek will be retired 2023/03/01.**

 .. _domain-tld: https://github.com/sethhall/domain-tld

 Downloading